The Women’s History Institute of Historic Hudson Valley Summer Research Fellowship

 Fellowship Requirements:

 Summer Research Fellows will be required to submit a final report on their research.
-The format of this report will be determined by the individual Fellow, in consultation with the Librarian and the Assistant Director for Collections.
+The format of this report will be determined by the individual Fellow, in consultation with the Librarian and the Archives and Collections Manager.
 The Fellows may also be asked to present their research to select HHV staff and supporters, and will be offered the opportunity to take part in HHV programming.

 Eligibility:

-Only U.S. citizens, permanent residents and foreign nationals who have a valid visa and/or who have been resident in the United States for three years as of January 31, 2023 may apply.
+Only U.S. citizens, permanent residents, and foreign nationals who have a valid visa and/or who have been resident in the United States for three years as of January 31, 2024 may apply.

 Long-Distance Applicants: